dockovpn/dockovpn/README.md

 Sun Jun  9 08:56:12 2019 NOTE: After you download you client config, http server will be shut down!
  ```
 ### 2. Get client configuration
-Now, when your docker-openvpn is up and running you can go to `<your_host_public_ip>:8080` on your device and download ovpn client configuration.
+Now, when your dockovpn is up and running you can go to `<your_host_public_ip>:8080` on your device and download ovpn client configuration.
 As soon as you have your config file downloaded, you will see the following output in the console:<br>
 ```
 Sun Jun  9 09:01:15 2019 Config http server has been shut down